Skip to main content

 Creating two separate API clients — one for Detection, one for Response — follows the principle of least privilege.
 The Detection client never needs to contain a device or run a scan, and the Response client never needs to read an alert.

-Step 3 — Configure the CrowdStrike Detection Module in ContraForce
+Step 3 — Configure the CrowdStrike Falcon Module in ContraForce

 1. In the ContraForce portal, navigate to Workspaces → your workspace → Modules

-2. Locate the CrowdStrike Detection card and click Configure
+2. Locate the CrowdStrike Falcon card and click Configure

 FieldValue